David Lloyd Kreeger: Charitable endeavors

 Together with his wife, Kreeger gave both time and money to “developing artistic talent,” sponsoring university art competitions, donation of the Kreeger Creativity Awards to Catholic University.
 Further, he gave his name to three buildings which he helped make happen through his generosity: the Kreeger Theater at Arena Stage, the Kreeger Music Building at American University and the Kreeger Auditorium at the Corcoran Gallery of Art.
 He also contributed to the National Symphony Orchestra, Washington Opera, the Corcoran Gallery of Art, and the John F. Kennedy Center for the Performing Arts.

 Kreeger also served on the boards of the Arena Stage, Dumbarton Oaks, Georgetown University, the Peabody Institute of Music and the National Gallery; a trustee emeritus of American University and a National Vice President of the American Jewish Committee.
 Kreeger also served for many years as President of the Board of Trustees of the Washington Opera.
-The proscenium stage of Arena State is named in his honor.
+The proscenium stage of Arena Stage is named in his honor.